 water.
 Then I sprinkle it with a flavoring, such as a mixture of

-powdered salt, turmeric, and a bit of Stevia (or powdered sugar) to counteract the
+powdered salt, turmeric, and a bit of Stevia (or powdered sugar) to

 bitterness of the turmeric.
 There are lots of other spices and

 flavorings that can be put on the popcorn, if they can be produced in a

 powder form.
 Then I close the bag and shake it up.
 Then I give it one

 final mist and a bit more of the flavoring, and shake it up again.

 it is difficult to do this.
 One reason is that the ordinary spray

 bottles that are available to consumers do not create high-quality